-- 2. Sacramento San Joaquin Delta Levee Upgrade -Contra Costa County, together with the four other Delta counties of Sacramento, San Joaquin, Solano and Yolo, is requesting authorization for the Army Corps of Engineers to upgrade the levees in the Delta as part of an overall system, rather than on a county-by-county or island-by-island As the Administration has recognized, this ecosystem is among the most important in the nation, providing a source of drinking water for more than 25 million people, supporting a \$28 billion agricultural industry, and fostering a thriving commercial and recreational fishing industry that contributes millions to the California and national economies.
-The 1150 square mile network of levees, dating back to the 1930s, are susceptible to failure, and the resulting island flooding would cause saltwater intrusion into the Delta, creating a significant threat to the quality of drinking water throughout the state.
+- 2. Sacramento San Joaquin Delta Infrastructure Improvements -Contra Costa County, together with the four other Delta counties of Sacramento, San Joaquin, Solano and Yolo, is requesting authorization for the Army Corps of Engineers to repair infrastructure in the Delta.
+This includes levees rehabilitation projects in the Delta as part of an overall system, rather than on a county-by-county or island-by-island basis.
+As the Administration has recognized, this ecosystem is among the most important in the nation, providing a source of drinking water for more than 25 million people, supporting a \$28 billion agricultural industry, and fostering a thriving commercial and recreational fishing industry that contributes millions to the California and national economies.
 The project is a request for an authorization of \$2.5 billion for the Army Corps of Engineers to upgrade the levee system, including stockpiling rock to rebuild collapsed levees for emergency response purposes at selected areas of the Delta.
 Because of the importance of the Delta to the nation's agriculture and economy, the request includes a modification of the Federal/local cost share to 90% federal and 10% local. - 3.
 Rodeo Creek, Section 1135 Project The Contra Costa Flood Control and Water Conservation District is seeking an 1135 project authorization for the Army Corps of Engineers to prepare a study of the feasibility of restoring and enhancing wildlife resources in Rodeo Creek between San Pablo Bay and Highway 80.
 The channel was designed and constructed to provide adequate flood protection for the community of Rodeo and to control erosion of the creek.
 The channel currently does this, but requires extensive, environmentally insensitive maintenance to keep the channel functioning properly.
 In addition, the current channel design includes barriers to migration of anadromous fish.
-The Contra Costa Flood Control and Water Conservation District would like to partner again with the Corps of Engineers under the Corps' 1135 program to transform this outdated design into a sustainable, environmentally sensitive facility that better serves the community and the environment. - 4.
-Rheem Creek, Section 1135 Project The Contra Costa Flood Control and Water Conservation District is seeking an 1135 project authorization for Rheem Creek between the mouth at San Pablo Bay and Giant Road.
+The Contra Costa Flood Control and Water Conservation District would like to partner again with the Corps of Engineers under the Corps' 1135 program to transform this outdated design into a sustainable, environmentally sensitive facility that better serves the community and the environment.

+4. Rheem Creek, Section 1135 Project - The Contra Costa Flood Control and Water Conservation District is seeking an 1135 project authorization for Rheem Creek between the mouth at San Pablo Bay and Giant Road.
 The Army Corps of Engineers' existing flood protection project on Rheem Creek protects a number of commercial, industrial, residential and open space areas in the Richmond / San Pablo area of Contra Costa County.
 Surrounding the mouth of the creek is a large undeveloped parcel (Brunner Marsh) which has been acquired by the East Bay Regional Park District for a future public park.
 Development of the adjacent lands as a regional park provides a unique opportunity for an enhanced creek environment in an area that will be very visible to the public.